-In my first years as a teacher.
-I made a call home to a flabbergasted, heartbroken mom, explaining her sixth-grade-daughter had signed out of my classroom to go to the restroom and instead performed a sex act on a high school boy.
+In my first year as a teacher, I made a call home to a flabbergasted, heartbroken mom, explaining that her sixth-grade daughter had signed out of my classroom to go to the restroom and instead performed a sex act on a high school boy.
 In her defense, technically, she had gone to the restroom.
-Another boy had walked into that restroom, seen the sex act and spread the word around campus.
+Another boy had walked into that restroom, seen the sex act, and spread the word around campus.

 By noon the next day, many of the young men were inviting her to replicate the act, and she was hysterical.
 I called her up to my desk and asked her why she was crying, and if she knew why all the boys were speaking such terrible words to her.
 At this point, I’d have to write the entire male population of the tenth grade up.
 New teacher orientation certainly hadn’t covered this.

 At first, she told me she didn’t know the meaning of the words I’d spoken.

 I wanted desperately to believe her.
 The thing was, I could see it in her eyes, the raw shame, humiliation, and regret.
 The self-loathing, the ache to fall right off the face of the Earth was like a perfume she’d over-sprayed herself in just before class.
 I didn’t have to press hard for all the seedy details to spill forth.

 I hated that call to her mom almost as much as I hated all the calls that came in the years that followed, all the shame-filled faces that sat before me in my classroom, all the questioning, furtive young faces, asking, “So should I?
 Send him the naked pics?”
 I hated each and every conversation about “maybe being pregnant.”
 I despised the referrals to guidance and the school nurse that followed.

 More than that, I hated the look of shock and awe that washed over each face when I said, “What does your mom, or aunt, or guardian think about this?”
 And the words that always seemed to follow, “I could never talk to my parents about stuff like this!
 They don’t even know I’ve kissed my boyfriend!”